 Lt.
-Gov. Donna Lynne just joined the Colorado governor’s race.
-Kind of.
+Gov. Donna Lynne has joined the Colorado governor’s race.
 Here’s what that means.

 So who is Donna Lynne?